Cinema of Kosovo: Featured figures

 The famous actor Bekim Fehmiu.
 Kosovo, 1978.

 Bekim Fehmiu was born on 1 June 1936 in Sarajevo.
 He was an ethnic Albanian and his family moved to the Kosovo region, where, as a 20-year-old amateur boxer and manual worker.
 His big break was the 1967 film I Even Met Happy Gypsies, a subtle portrayal of Roma life which won two awards in Cannes and was nominated for an Oscar.
 In 1974 Fehmiu appeared in the title role The Adventures of Ulysses, with Irene Papas as Penelope, and in John Frankenheimer's Black Sunday (1977) he played a Palestinian terrorist alongside Robert Shaw and Marthe Keller.

 The New York Times dubbed him the "Yugoslav heart-throb" for his youthful conquests and acquaintances with the likes of Brigitte Bardot and Ava Gardner.
 Decades after his last appearance on the screen, readers of a leading Italian women's magazine voted him one of the ten most attractive men of the 20th century.
 He committed suicide in his Belgrade apartment on 15 June 2010.
 According to his last wish, Bekim Fehmiu's ashes were scattered across the river Bistrica near his hometown of Prizren.

 Faruk Begolli was the most famous Kosovo Albanian actor and director in Yugoslavia (along with Bekim Fehmiu).
 He attended high school in Pristina and completed the academy of film in Belgrade (1966).
 Begolli played in more than 60 films, starting with Veljko Bulajić's Pogled u zenicu Sunca (1966).
 He cooperated with director Puriša Đorđević in his films Podne (Noon), Jutro (The Morning), and San (The Dream).
 In the late 1980s, Begolli returned from Belgrade to Kosovo, where he worked at the University of Pristina as a professor at the Faculty of Drama.
 His last lead role was in Ekrem Kryeziu's Dashuria e Bjeshkeve te Nemuna (Love in the Damned Mountain), and his last piece was Etjet e Kosoves (Kosovo: Desperate Search), where he was also a co-scenarist.
 He died in 2007, after a long battle with cancer.

 Arta Dobroshi is famous with her role in the screen drama Lorna’s Silence (winner of Best Screenplay at the 2008 Cannes Film Festival).
 This young actress achieved her international breakthrough and a nomination for the 2008 European Film Awards.
 Born in Pristina, she has played many stage roles in her country, as well as a leading role in the prize-winning German-Albanian production Magic Eye (2005), a film about the situation in Albania in 1997, when it was rocked by unrest.
-She starred in these movies: Three Worlds (2012), Late Bloomers (2011), Baby (II) (2010), Lorna's Silence (2008), The Sadness of Mrs. Snajdrova (2008), Magic eye (2005).
+She starred in the films Three Worlds (2012), Late Bloomers (2011), Baby (II) (2010), Lorna's Silence (2008), The Sadness of Mrs. Snajdrova (2008), and Magic eye (2005).